vmedv/Benchmark-v700-performance-prediction/README.md

 [Example of configuring launch parameters](./microbench/json_example/json_example.cpp).
 Use [Makefile](./microbench/json_example/Makefile) to compile.

-The first step is the creation the [BenchParameters class](./microbench/workloads/bench_parameters.h).
+The first step is to create the [BenchParameters class](./microbench/workloads/bench_parameters.h).
 The class stores the range of keys and parameters each of epoch: prefill, warm up and test.

 ```c++